 Online GED testing in DC costs $144, with an additional $28 for four GED Ready practice tests, totaling $172.

-How Old Do You Have to Be to Take the GED in DC?
+How Old Do You Have to Be to Take your GED in DC?

 In Washington, D.C., the minimum age to take the GED exam is 18 years old.
 However, 16- and 17-year-olds may be eligible to take the GED test if they meet certain requirements, such as being withdrawn from school or having parental consent.